connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 }
 ```

-This sets our preferred max line width to [100 characters](https://github.com/airbnb/javascript#whitespace--max-len) and our default string format to [single quotes](https://github.com/airbnb/javascript#strings--quotes) instead of double quotes.
+This sets our preferred line length to [100 characters](https://github.com/airbnb/javascript#whitespace--max-len) and our default string format to [single quotes](https://github.com/airbnb/javascript#strings--quotes) instead of double quotes.
 These updates bring us in line with AirBnB.

 _And that's it!_ **You're done.** You should now see ESLint highlighting all of your errors in VS Code, and Prettier auto-formatting your style when you save.